 A healthy diet requires that you eat fresh fruits and vegetables on a daily basis.
 Brussels sprouts are not often preferred, but they should be, as they are rich in nutrients.
-They can be cooked in the most diverse ways, providing us with the necessary daily intake of vitamins, minerals and other beneficial substances.
-In the paragraphs below, keep on reading and discover several reasons for which you should consider eating them each and every day.
+They can be cooked in the most diverse ways, providing us with the necessary daily intake of vitamins, minerals, and other beneficial substances.
+One of the favorite ways I like to eat them is to roast them.
+In the paragraphs below, keep on reading and discover several reasons why you should consider eating them each and every day.
 Allow yourself to be pleasantly surprised with the versatility of these small vegetables, including them in as many meals as it is possible.

 #1 Cancer-fighting power